 The Calgary Zoo's penguins are outgoing and curious about everything around them, including zoo visitors.
 Watch four different species zip through the water at lightning speed, right before your eyes.

 Our gentoo penguins may be the fastest swimmers, but our king penguins know how to get around too- in wintery weather they like to take their keepers for walkabouts around the zoo grounds.
-Our Penguin Walk has finished for this year- we had a blast!
-They will return in January of 2017.
+The Penguin Walk might be the cutest exercise you'll ever see- and it begins again on January 14, 2017.
 Until then, catch a glimpse of the waddlers here.
 The Penguin Walk has ended for the season and will return in 2018.